layerai-archive/examples/bert-text-classification/readme.md

 !pip install layer -q
 ```

 Datasets can be uploaded to layer as follows.
-For this project, we use the the 50% split of train/test data to create two Layer datasets. `imdb-train` and `imdb-test`.
+For this project, we use the 50% split of train/test data to create two Layer datasets. `imdb-train` and `imdb-test`.
 The following code illustrates the process for one of these datasets.

 ```python
 @dataset("imdb-train")